Green Bay Packers quarterback Aaron Rodgers wants to play against the Dallas Cowboys on Sunday.

-But Rodgers doesn't seem physically ready – and he knows it.
+Rodgers just does not seem physically ready – and he knows it.

-During his weekly radio show on ESPN 540 in Milwaukee, Rodgers, who is recovering from a broken collarbone, seemed less certain about how soon he will play again.
+During his weekly radio show on ESPN 540 in Milwaukee, Rodgers, who is recovering from a broken collarbone, seemed less certain about how soon he will play again, according to ESPN.com.
 Rodgers revealed he experienced pain after returning to practice last Wednesday and was limited for the rest of that week.

 Matt Flynn is currently Green Bay’s starting quarterback.
-After a rough outing against the Detroit Lions on Thanksgiving, Flynn led Green Bay to a 22-21 victory against Atlanta on Sunday.
+After a rough outing against the Detroit Lions on Thanksgiving Day, Flynn led Green Bay to a 22-21 victory against Atlanta on Sunday.
 Flynn completed 24-of-32 passes for 258 yards, one touchdown and one interception against the Falcons.

 Former Packers defensive back Charles Woodson broke his collarbone last season and was not cleared to play until the playoffs.
 Woodson did not want to be shut down by the medical staff, and Rodgers spoke about witnessing his former teammate’s comeback last season.

-“I saw the frustration on his face every week when he wanted to be out there,” Rodgers said.
+“I saw the frustration on his face every week when he wanted to be out there,” Rodgers said (via ESPN.com).
 “Obviously, he does a lot more tackling and hitting than I’d be doing, but it was frustrating I know for him to not be out there with the guys.
 But we had the playoffs to look forward to with him coming back.”

 If Rodgers does not play soon, Green Bay will not have to worry about the playoffs.